 A world with less gravity and more humanity.

+Where people get what they deserve rather than deserve what they get.
 Where there is a God for everyone and no one God is better than other.
+Where an empty stomach is an alien concept.
+Where mind is held high and heart is held higher.

+Where people are immaterialistic.
 Where people think logically, question and reason everything without blindly following anything or be superstitious.

+Where people respect each other and not judge others for their actions.
 Where one should treat others as one would like others to treat oneself.

 History shows us that none of the above is possible without AI augmentation of human intelligence to enshrin values of beauty, agency, and individuality. by benevolent, incorruptible agencies that are beyond human intelligence.